chscott/ConnectionsDocker/doc/images/db2_base.md

     $ ./entrypoint.sh
     ```

-17. Confirm DB2 has installed successfully by reviewing db2_install.log in the current directory in the container.
+17. Confirm DB2 has installed successfully.

 18. Delete the /setup directory inside the container.
 This directory holds installation artifacts that are not needed moving
     forward.
 Deleting them now reduces the size of the image we are about to create.